Toyota A engine: 4A-GE (16-valve)

-The cylinder head was developed by Yamaha Motor Corporation and was built at Toyota's Shimoyama plant alongside the 4A and 2A engines.
+The 4A-GE was a series of high-performance four-cylinder twincam engines made by Toyota in collaboration with Yamaha Motor Corporation.
+The cylinder head was developed by Yamaha and was built at Toyota's Shimoyama plant alongside the 4A and 2A engines.
 The reliability and performance of these engines has earned them a fair number of enthusiasts and a fan base as they are a popular choice for an engine swap into other Toyota cars such as the KE70 and KP61.
 New performance parts are still available for sale even today because of its strong fan base.
-Production of the various models of this version lasted for five generations, from May 1983 through 1991 for 16-valve versions and the 20-valve 4A-GE lasting through 2000.
+Production of the various models of this version lasted for five generations, from May 1983 through 1991 for the 16-valve versions and up to 2000 for the 20-valve 4A-GE versions.

 First Generation "Blue Top" (Early Bigport)

 The first-generation 4A-GE which was introduced in May 1983 replaced the 2T-G as Toyota's most popular twincam engine.
 This engine was identifiable via silver cam covers with the lettering on the upper cover painted black and blue, as well as the presence of three reinforcement ribs on the back side of the block.
 It was extremely light and strong for a production engine using an all-iron block, weighing in at only 123 kg - over fifteen percent reduction compared to 2T-GEU.
 It was also 4 dB quieter.
 While originally conceived of as a two-valve design, Toyota and Yamaha changed the 4A-GE to a four-valve after a year of evaluation.